“Look, Ashley, I’m tired. If you’re not going to talk…”

 Two – I was a shameless narcissist and attention whore.
 Again, thanks, mom…

-Three – Number two would always win out over all of the other emotional dilemmas. *shrugs* No idea who’s fault that was, but it couldn’t have been mine.
+Three – Number two would always win out over all of the other emotional dilemmas.
+I have no idea who’s fault that was, but it couldn’t have been mine.
 And last but not least, drum roll, please…

 Four – I could always run away if I needed to.